-- 1. Describe the main methodological issues in environmental epidemiology, specifically those relating to the investigation of the health effects of pollution of air, water and land, and the health effects of ionizing and non-ionizing radiation and climate change; - 2.
+- 1. Explain the main methodological issues in environmental epidemiology, specifically concerning the investigation of the health effects of pollution of air, water and land, including the effects of ionizing and non-ionizing radiation and climate change; - 2.
 Assess and critically interpret scientific data relating to potential environmental hazards to health; - 3.
 Plan, conduct and interpret the initial investigation into a putative disease cluster; - 4.
-Describe the principles of geographical and time-series studies for the investigation of the health effects of environmental exposures. - 5.
-Describe the methods of quantitative risk assessment.
+Explain and illustrate the principles of geographical and time-series studies for the investigation of the health effects of environmental exposures. - 5.
+Describe and apply methods of quantitative risk assessment in real environmental health issues.